ryanve/verge/README.md

                                                 Otherwise the new function will return an array.
 ```

-**Contrived example**: create a method that filters out non-sqaure elements:
+**Contrived example**: create a method that filters out non-square elements:

 ```js
 $.fn.isSquare = $.bindVerger(function(elem) {